Christ Church C.E. Primary School

 Please remember that homework is due in by WEDNESDAY each week.

-P.E. lessons - PE will be on Tuesdays and Wednesdays.
-The children will need to come to school in their full PE kits, and bring their swimming kit on Wednesdays too!
+P.E. lessons - PE will be on Mondays and Wednesdays .
+The children will need to come to school in their full PE kits.

 Please remember to write your child's name on all of their uniform and sports kits to avoid confusion within class.